 There are two options:

-You can handle the task yourself, but responsibly and with considerable effort and time.
+You can handle the task responsibly and with considerable effort and time.
 This is a kind of DIY EOT project where you should involve the whole family if you need help from friends, colleagues and neighbours.
-It is imperative that you checklist yourself so you do not forget a critical room and do not miss a spot to achieve the desired result.
+You must check yourself so you do not forget a critical room and do not miss a spot to achieve the desired result.

 If you are far from the definition of a cleaner, likely, you do not have the necessary equipment for EOT.
-In this case, it is a good idea to buy detergents, special equipment, and supplies such as a sponge, mop, towels, and even borrow cleaning supplies.
+Buying detergents, special equipment, and supplies such as a sponge, mop, towels, and even cleaning supplies is a good idea.
 Spend at least two days just for EOT.
 Otherwise, your efforts will be in vain.

 This is less labour-intensive, but to some, it sounds more expensive.
 It’s about hiring a professional cleaning company.
 The good news is that almost every modern UK professional cleaning company offers the End of Tenancy cleaning service.

 The option costs money.
-But the big BUT here is that the DIY EOT project also costs you money.
-If you do not have the necessary cleaning supplies, you will need to buy a lot, while companies never require their customers to provide detergents or specific equipment.
+But the big BUT is that the DIY EOT project also costs you money.
+If you do not have the necessary cleaning supplies, you must buy a lot, while companies never require their customers to provide detergents or specific equipment.

-And if an EOT with a company goes as far as DIY EOT preparation, remember that the professional service option saves you a lot of time and effort.
+And if an EOT with a company goes as far as DIY EOT preparation, remember that the professional service option saves you much time and effort.
 Time is money, and effort is sometimes invaluable.

 What are the benefits of having a professional cleaning service if you are a tenant and are obliged to do End of Tenancy Cleaning?

-Don’t be fooled that the only advantage of having a professional End of Tenancy Cleaning is that you will save yourself all this exhausting wiping, rubbing, drying, etc. As you have already understood, in some cases, it even comes out so that it can save you money.
+Don’t be fooled that the only advantage of having a professional End of Tenancy Cleaning is that you will save yourself all this exhausting wiping, rubbing, drying, etc. As you have already understood, in some cases, it even comes out to save you money.
 But it also has other advantages for the tenant:

 The result is flawless simply because professionals do it.
 That’s their job.
 These cleaners are trained and equipped with the necessary materials and equipment.
-They have an experience unlike you, who may be facing this obligation for the first time and may not even know where to start.
+They have experience, unlike you, who may face this obligation for the first time and may not even know where to start.

-- Service guarantee is a key advantage of a professional End of Tenancy Cleaning.
-A guarantee is always included in the service package price (usually 48-hour).
-If omissions are found during inventory check or the landlord is not satisfied with the results, you can contact the cleaning company again.
+- Service guarantee is a crucial advantage of a professional End of Tenancy Cleaning.
+A guarantee is always included in the service package price (usually 48 hours).
+If omissions are found during the inventory check or the landlord is unsatisfied with the results, you can contact the cleaning company again.
 If there are issues, the cleaners will re-do the service free of charge.
-In other words, an End of Tenancy Cleaning guarantee is assurance that you will get your full deposit back.
+In other words, an End of Tenancy Cleaning guarantee guarantees you will get your full deposit back.